With the Indian bond market still developing, consider US treasury bonds

 With the Indian bond market still developing, consider US treasury bonds4 min read .
-Updated: 17 May 2020, 10:04 PM IST
+17 May 2020

 A simple way to invest in US Treasury bonds is to invest in a low-cost ETF listed in the US